A Scumbag’s Guide to Portland – Part 2

-The Goodwill Bins – Sift through pure vintage, straight from the source.
+The Goodwill Bins – sift through pure vintage, straight from the source.
 They’ll charge you by the pound.
-This is a great place to help keep your Etsy shop stocked, you know, the one you keep telling yourself you’ll open when you’re sober, because when people ask what you’re doing with your life, saying, “I am working on opening my online boutique!” is a totally acceptable answer?
-There’s rad stuff here if you take the time, so be prepared to find shit like original DEVO tour shirts, and board games like Mouse Trap that have all the pieces, but then also be prepared to find your friend’s dead grandmother’s dentures.
+This is a great place to help keep your Etsy shop stocked, you know, the one you keep telling yourself you’ll open when you’re sober, because when people ask what you’re doing with your life, saying, “I am working on my online boutique!” is a totally acceptable answer these days.
+There’s rad stuff here if you take the time, so be prepared to find shit like original DEVO tour shirts, and board games like Mouse Trap that have all the original pieces, but then also be prepared to find your friend’s dead grandmother’s dentures.
 And take a Xanax or something beforehand because the crowd is cut throat.

 Me and Stephanie, totally enjoying the totally enjoyable atmostphere at Holman’s

 Heart – Favorite coffee in Portland (seriously STFU about Stumptown.
-It’s fine, and then that’s about it.) and it will relieve your hangover so fast that you will drop your keys in disbelief.
-Plus it’s on Burnside (refer to the B’s) plus it’s by Screen Door, which is important if you are one of those people that decides to waste four hours of your Saturday waiting in line for something you could get just as good somewhere else, because of some really sparkling Yelp reviews.
-Also, definitely take a stroll over to Hungry Tiger Too, especially in the summer – day drink and brunch your life away.
+It’s fine.
+That’s IT.) and it will aid your hangover so fast you will drop your keys in disbelief.
+Plus it’s on Burnside (refer to the B’s) plusit’s by Screen Door, which is important if you are one of those people that actually decides to waste 4 hours of your Saturday waiting in line for something you could get just as good somewhere else because of some really sparkling Yelp reviews.
+Hungry Tiger Too – Day drink or brunch your life away.

-Imperial Tattoo – Real scumbags know to mark themselves up so that everyone knows to just back-off.
-I love Imperial.
+Imperial Tattoo – if you are a real scumbag, to the bone, you’re going to need to mark yourself up so that everyone knows to just back-off.
 Everyone that works here is great.
 My favorite is Manee Friday because he is nice and professional and has a light hand and he hasn’t even beat me up once for being annoying and not knowing what I want.
 They do specials sometimes, like for Friday the 13th or Halloween or whatever but you have to check with the website, or Manee’s Facebook page.

 This is Robert the Robot.
 Manee Friday made him.

-The Jupiter Hotel – If you’re a foxy Portland scumbag you have probably blacked out here and woken up next to a popular band member who’s name probably escapes you.
+The Jupiter Hotel – if you are a foxy Portland scumbag you have probably blacked out here and woken up next to a popular band member who’s name probably escapes you.
 It is where lots of good bands stay and play.
-It is also home to the Doug Fir Lounge where you can take your one-night stand and stiff em for the brunch check, cuz who cares?
+It is also home to the Doug Fir Lounge (http://dougfirlounge.com/) where you can take your one-night stand and stiff em for the brunch check.
+Cuz who cares?
 Don’t their managers or whatever pay anyway?

-Langano Lounge – Whether you’re on day three of a bender, dodging your ex-girlfriend’s new girlfriend, or you ‘just want to find a dark place to get drunk by yourself at 2 pm for no reason, goddamnit,’ Langano is the place for you.
+Langano Lounge – Whether you’re on day three of a bender, dodging your ex-girlfriend’s new girlfriend, or you ‘just want to find a dark place to get drunk by yourself a 2 pm for no reason, goddamnit,’ Langano is the place for you.
 This basement dive will shove strong, cheap drinks in your face, and boasts one of the loneliest atmospheres in Portland.
 BYOFriends, man.
-If you aren’t a regular, the look you’ll get from everyone will be similar to the look you got from your 8th grade math teacher when you forgot your homework for like the fifth day in a row.
+If you aren’t a regular, the look you’ll get from everyone will be comparable to the look you got from your 8 th grade math teacher when you “forgot” your homework for the fifth day in a row.
+From, like, everyone.
 And there’s always some dude in the corner playing an acoustic guitar.
 He won’t like you either, though.
 Even if you buy his mixtape or whatever.
 If you’re a normal person (HEY!
 Why are you reading this guide?
 Go pick up a copy of Fromer’s or something) you won’t understand the appeal of this place.
-If you’ve ever knowingly chosen several Tom Wait’s songs on a jukebox in one evening, however, then welcome home.
+If you’ve ever knowingly chose more than one Tom Wait’s song on a jukebox, however…welcome home.